 They posed a question in their Facebook group about goal-setting for the new year.
-They asked for the readers’ input, I gave my tip and they featured my response in their final blog post of 2016!
+They asked for the readers’ input, I gave my tip and they featured my response in their final blog post of the year.
 Yippee!
 Check out the post and share your thoughts in the comments below.

 My views on dividing your goals into 3-month chunks, really resonate with a lot of people.
 It really takes away the pressure, because you’re not going a full year without knowing the progression of your goals.

 Once you take a breath, take a seat, and realize how well (or how poor) you are doing, you can make an adjustment to keep pulling forward, or move that goal to the back seat until you are able to do the work necessary to get there.

 For example, increasing the readership of Blog Xpressions is one of my goals.
 My blog’s exposure will not reach it’s highest potential if I don’t do the work.
 I will need to invest more time and resources to fulfill that goal.

 Here’s a bonus tip – When it’s time to get an update on your goals, ask yourself the 5W’s: Who, What, When, Where, Why (and let’s throw “How” in there, too!)
 Here’s an example: